jeekkd/dgis/README.md

 ----------
-After review both the module for your addition of a desktop environment or window manager, and the additions to the primary script, dgis-launch.sh, will be accepted.
+After review both the module for your addition of a desktop environment or window manager, and the additions to the primary script, `dgis-launch.sh`, will be accepted.